jspecify/jspecify/docs/docs/spec.md

     > demonstrated in
     > https://github.com/jspecify/jspecify-reference-checker/pull/197.

-    > The purpose of this special case is to improve behavior in "the
+    > The primary purpose of this special case is to improve behavior in "the
     > `ImmutableList.Builder` case": Because `ImmutableList.Builder.add` always
     > throws `NullPointerException` for a null argument, we would like for
     > `add(null)` to be a compile error, even under lenient tools.